 Tips For Getting to Sleep with Sciatic Pain

 Sciatic pain can make it almost impossible to find a comfortable position and fall asleep.
 The symptoms don’t abate just because it is time for you to go to bed.
 And often a throbbing pain in your foot or burning sensation in your calf can cause you to wake up in the middle of the night abruptly.
+Some of the questions that most people have are: What is the best way to sleep with back pain, or more specifically what is the best way to sleep with lower back pain?
 Try these tips to help you fall asleep and wake up refreshed and ready to face the day.

 1) Invest in a Good Mattress